Documentation

 Authorization: Bearer avp_live_…

-API keys are issued in Connections → API keys, scoped per key (the scopes you grant become the only operations the key can perform), and revocable at any time.
+API keys are issued in the project's API keys tab, scoped per key, and revocable at any time.
 Keys are shown once at creation; we hash them at rest and cannot recover the plaintext.
+The UI identifies keys by their prefix.

 Available scopes:

-Magic-link auth and JWT live behind the dashboard; API keys are the only way to talk to the API from your own code.
+The scopes you grant become the only operations the key can perform.
+Dashboard login (email code + JWT) is separate; API keys are the only way to talk to the API from your own code.

 Idempotency

-Every state-changing endpoint accepts (and on outbound, requires) an Idempotency-Key header.
-We dedupe identical keys for 24 hours from first receipt.
-Retrying with the same key returns the original response — important for safe retries on network failures.
+POST /v1/calls accepts an Idempotency-Key header.
+We dedupe identical keys for 24 hours from first receipt: retrying with the same key returns the original response, and reusing a key with a different body returns 409.
+Use it for safe retries on network failures.

 Rate limits